-Playing totem tennis is fun but when you’re perched on a step the size of a pizza box, 20m above the ground ¬- wobbling frantically on cables while trying to hit a ball - well, that’s just insane.
+Playing totem tennis is fun but when you’re perched on a step the size of a pizza box, 20 metres above the ground and wobbling frantically on cables while trying to hit a ball - well, that’s just insane.

-There’s nothing like the high anxiety of riding a bike along a narrow path metres above the ground, or swaying Tarzan-style rope-to-rope or, for that matter, doing tributes to Miley Cyrus’s Wrecking Ball while sitting on a giant round buoy.
+There’s nothing like the high anxiety of riding a bike along a narrow path metres above the ground; swinging Tarzan-style rope-to-rope or doing tributes to Miley Cyrus’s Wrecking Ball while sitting on a giant buoy.

-From the ground, it’s hard to fully appreciate how high the SkyMate is, but imagine standing on a 10m diving platform, then double it…and forget the platform.
-On each crossing, the only thing between you and the ground is a cable about 1cm thick.
+From the ground, it’s hard to fully appreciate how high the SkyMate is, but imagine standing on a 10 metre diving platform, then double it…and forget the platform.

-From all levels, the views of the Adelaide coastline, Hills and city are fantastic and anyone not keen on high-flying escapades can keep their feet on solid steel and check out the scenery from the Skywalk platforms that circle through the middle.
+From all levels, the views of the Adelaide coastline, Adelaide Hills and city are fantastic and anyone not keen on high-flying escapades can keep their feet on solid steel and check out the scenery from the Skywalk platform.

 No more results found